Dynamics on the perfect kernel of higher rank generalized Baumslag-Solitar groups: -preactions and -graphs -preactions and -graphs

 \subsection{General setting}

-In this section, we fix a graph of groups $\mathscr{H}$ endowed with a spanning tree $\mathscr{T}$ and we denote by $G$ the fundamental group of $\mathscr{H}$, defined by Presentation \eqref{pres}.
-To any subgroup of $G$, we will associate a "$\mathscr{H}$-graph", which is a labelled graph that satisfy some combinatorial conditions.
-It will reduce the problem of approximating a subgroup of $G$ to the one of approximating its $\mathscr{H}$-graphs.
+In this section, we fix a graph of groups $\mathscr{H}$ endowed with a spanning tree $\mathscr{T}$ and we denote by $G$ the fundamental group of $\mathscr{H}$, defined by Presentation \eqref{presd}.
+To any subgroup of $G$, we will associate a ``$\mathscr{H}$-graph'', which is a labeled graph that satisfies some combinatorial conditions.
+It will reduce the problem of approximating a subgroup of $G$ to the one of approximating its $\mathscr{H}$-graph.

 First, we introduce the notion of \textbf{$\mathscr{H}$-preaction} of $G$.
-Informally, this is a collection of partial bijections (each of these corresponding to an edge generator or an element of a vertex group in the presentation \eqref{pres}) such that the partial bijections associated to generators of a vertex group $G_v$ define a genuine $G_v$-action.
-Let us make this definition more precise:
+Informally, this is a collection of partial bijections (each of these corresponding to an edge generator or an element of a vertex group in the presentation \eqref{presd}) such that the partial bijections associated to generators of a vertex group $G_v$ define a genuine $G_v$-action.
+The following definition generalizes the notion of an $\mathcal{H}$-preaction introduced for GBS groups of rank $1$ in \cite[Definition 3.1]{bontemps}.